vidyar/shippabledocs1/sources/config.rst

 **Services**
 -----------------
 Shippable offers a host of pre-installed services to make it easy to run your builds.
-In addition to these you can install other services also by using ``install`` tag of ``shippable.yml``.
+In addition to these you can install other services also by using the ``install`` tag of ``shippable.yml``.

-All the services are turned off by default and can be turned on by using ``services:`` tag.
+All the services are turned off by default and can be turned on by using the ``services:`` tag.

 MongoDB
 .......